 - Find the "Google+ API" link.
 Click the box.

 - Don't forget to click the "Enable" link to turn it 'On'.

 - In the left menu, click the "Credentials" sub-menu or click the "Create Credentials" button.

-- Skip the step to have Google determine the right settings by clicking the client ID link.
+- Skip the step to have Google determine the right settings by clicking the OAuth Client ID link.

 - Fill in a "Product name shown to users" on the OAuth consent screen for your application name and hit the Save button.